Ria424/developers-animatesdk-docs/Timeline_object/Timeline44.md

 #### Usage

-timeline.setGuidelines(xmlString)
+Timeline.setGuidelines(xmlString)

 #### Parameters

-**xmlString** An XML string that contains information on the guidelines to apply.
+**xmlString** `string`; An XML string that contains information on the guidelines to apply.

 #### Returns

-A Boolean value of true if the guidelines are successfully applied; false otherwise.
+`boolean`; true if the guidelines are successfully applied; false otherwise.

 #### Description

-Method: replaces the guide lines for the timeline (View >Guides >ShowGuides) with the information specified in *xmlString*.
+Method: Replaces the guide lines for the timeline (`View > Guides > ShowGuides`) with the information specified in *xmlString*.
 To retrieve an XML string that can be passed to this method, use [Timeline.getGuidelines()](../Timeline_object/Timeline23.md).
 To view the newly set guide lines, you may have to hide them and then view them.

 #### Example